georgeherby/PoGoScansWiki/docs/guzzlord/subscribing.rst

     !change_password newpassword

-If you want to change your map password to soemthing shorter or more memorable.
+If you want to change your map password to something shorter or more memorable.

 .. note::